top of page

 Ironically, despite the show's mockery of superhero franchises with their million sequels and spin-offs, The Boys has its own spin-off that came out last year, Gen V. Showrunner Eric Kripke did say that you don't have to watch one to watch the other, which is certainly a good decision after the MCU's attempt to force everyone to watch their 50 films and 300 TV shows on Disney+.

 But...I'm still not watching it.
 You can only stretch something out so much.
 Even if they want to keep making spin-off after spin-off (including The Boys: Mexico), I'm hoping Kripke sticks to his original five-season plan for the main show.
-He disclosed in a recent interview that he can see the show going past that, but Homelander can't still be running around after a fifth season given where his arc has taken him so far, and Butcher's story has always been about taking down Homelander, and the morality that comes with trying to do so.
+He disclosed in a recent interview that he can see the show going past that, but Homelander can't still be running around after a fifth season given where his arc has taken him so far, and Butcher's story has always been about taking down Homelander.

 The Boys losing to Homelander and Vought after five seasons would make the show feel dragged out, and eventually, they'll run out of vendettas to square, backstories to reconcile, and bad guys to take down.
-Whether season 4 will end with Homelander on top or knocked off temporarily remains to be seen (though I believe it will be the former), but as long as they set the stage for a proper send-off, there's really no way to screw up the final season afterwards.
+So regardless of how season 4 comes to an end, season 5 should really be the last.